Munchappy/legal/COURIERS_HOME.md

 Your earnings are paid out on a **weekly basis** via direct deposit to your bank account.

-If you prefer not to wait, Munchappy offers an **instant cashout** option that allows you to access your available earnings at any time.
-A small fee may apply to instant cashout transactions.
-The applicable fee will always be displayed before you initiate a cashout.
+If you prefer not to wait, Munchappy offers an **instant cashout** option that lets you access your available earnings at any time.
+A small fee may apply, and it will always be displayed before you initiate a cashout.

-You are an independent contractor, and your earnings are your own.
+As an independent contractor, your earnings are your own.
 Munchappy does not withhold income taxes, Social Security, or Medicare from your payments.
 You are responsible for managing your own tax obligations as a self-employed individual.

 ---

 ## What You Need to Get Started

-To become an approved Munchappy Courier contractor, you must meet the following requirements:
+To apply as a Munchappy Courier contractor, you will need to:

 - Be at least **18 years of age**
 - Be legally authorized to work in the United States